§ Determining mass of earth:

 which is equivalent to

 Now, in our solar system all of the planets except Mercury, Mars and the outer, dwarf - planet Pluto are almost perfectly circular.
-And for these non - circular elliptical orbits, radius r is simply replaced by the semi-major axis of the orbital ellipse.
+And for these non - circular elliptical orbits, radius is simply replaced by the semi-major axis of the orbital ellipse.

 Finally, notice that Newton's equations validate Kepler's 3rd Law ( Harmonic Law ) - i.e., the square of a planet's orbital period is directly proportional to the cube of the planet's mean distance ( semi-major axis of the planet's elliptical orbit ) from the sun because of this simple rearrangement of the above terms: